 “Engaging with people who are starting their career in that profession is really exciting.
 I try to live by what I preach in terms of my relationships with staff and students.
 That’s important as the business that we teach - mental health and social work – is all about relationships and interpersonal skills."

 As a diverse, open and inclusive University we are proud to be part of Pride’s annual celebration of life, love and liberty in London

 We see diversity as one of our key strengths at Middlesex and take every opportunity to celebrate it.
-That’s why we’re proud to have participated in the Pride in London parade for the last two years.
+That’s why we’re proud to have participated in the Pride in London parade for the last few years.

 Pride seeks to raise awareness of lesbian, gay, bisexual and trans (LGBT+) issues and campaigns for equality.
 Things that we also feel passionate about as champions of inclusiveness and openness throughout our University.

 “It was a fantastic day,” says David.
 “We were surrounded by love, laughter and had unbelievable support from those watching.
 Many alumni made themselves known to us and complimented us on our diversity and openness.